raymondkiu/bactspeciesID/README.md

 # bactspeciesID
 Fast microbial species identification (16S rRNA gene-based approach) using genome assemblies.
 This software is run via [ABRicate](https://github.com/tseemann/abricate) gene screening on contigs.
+BactspeciesID also checks for potential contaminations on the whole genome assemblies.

 ## Dependencies - can be installed using Conda
 * ABRicate v1.0.1 (https://github.com/tseemann/abricate) with all its dependecies such as Blast+ v2.2.30, any2fasta, Emboss etc, also  need to build a 16S rRNA database (recommend SILVA database)